What we do

-Households in peri-urban areas (slum areas) will take a loan at a local financial institution for toilet construction at their house.
+Households in peri-urban areas (slum areas) take a loan at a local financial institution for toilet construction at their house.
 It depends on the local situation whether the loan-taker is the house-owner, the landlord or the tenant.
 The occupants of the house will pay for operation and maintenance.
-Training: The awareness of sanitation and hygiene of the house occupants and landlords will be increased.
+Through training the awareness of sanitation and hygiene of the house occupants and landlords is increased.

 Small or medium enterprises (SMEs) can be engaged against payment to construct the toilet and to empty the pit.
 SMEs can take a loan at the same local financial institution for equipment and materials.
 If the local situation does not permit toilets at each house, public solutions by SMEs are stimulated.
-Training: SMEs will be assessed for their technical and commercial capacities and given training if needed.
+SMEs are assessed for their technical and commercial capacities and given training if needed.

 The municipality is the owner of the project in its city.
-It will facilitate and monitor the process and be accountable to its population.
+It facilitates and monitor the process and is accountable to its population.
 The municipality negotiates with the local financial institute(s) on the lending system, facilitates the SMEs regarding the sanitation services to be delivered, and motivates the population to improve its sanitation situation.
 If so decided, the municipality will create a sanitation service within the municipality.

 Guarantees for loans, if required, will be agreed between the financial institution, the municipality, and the programme.